Everything you always wanted to know about IT outsourcing but you were too afraid to ask

 What IT outsourcing is?

 By definition outsourcing is the cooperation between two companies, usually from different countries, where one company is the provider of services or processes on the other company’s behalf.
 Over the past 35 years it has immensely developed and has been noticed as an excellent solution to vastly reduce costs and time (that otherwise would have been spent on e.g. recruiting new personnel), yet still sustaining quality.
-In the era of widespread Internet connection, outsourcing comes into sight as an easier way to do business.
+In the era of widespread Internet connection, outsourcing (or nearshoring) comes into sight as an easier way to do business.
 It frees management time, letting companies concentrate on their core competencies.

 Different words, the same meaning